 Babcock Australasia’s Head of Business Development, Mick Burgess, has served in the Australian Army for 37 years.
 As one of South Australia’s most senior Army Officers, he feels a strong personal and professional connection to Remembrance Day and its legacy.

-When I reflect on the enduring significance of Remembrance Day, there is one name that has particularly meaning for me and my family.
+When I reflect on the enduring significance of Remembrance Day, there is one name that has particular meaning for me and my family.

 Private Eddie Radford of the 3rd Battalion, 1st Australian Imperial Force did not survive the First World War.
 He was not a hero and was not awarded any honours.
 However, like so many others, he died serving alongside his mates, fighting for what he thought was right.